Mid December 2024

 November 14th.
 A quite soggy start, mostly cloudy, with light north-westerly wind.

 Another day of Thrushes arriving, particularly Blackbirds and Redwings, with small numbers of Finches moving through.
-Geese were prominent early on with 5000 Pinkfeet leaving the roost and a further 760 out towards Norfolk later, whilst a further increase in Brents involved 571.
+Geese were prominent early on with 5000 Pink footed Geese leaving the roost and a further 760 out towards Norfolk later, whilst a further increase in Brent geese involved 571.
 A morning sea-watch was generally quiet except for a Red-necked Grebe south, a few flocks of Eider north and 2 late Sooty Shearwaters moving north and tracked further up the coast.
 A later sea-watch yielded a Slavonian Grebe and a Long-tailed Duck but the watch was interrupted by the appearance of a very smart Siberian type Stonechat.
 Other birds around included 2 Swallow, 2 Merlin, a Water Pipit, 2 Bullfinches, 6 Stonechat and 11 Corn Bunting.

 Siberian Stonechat, 14th November 2024.